Cloud7050/js-lumitransfer/README.md

 Helpful for:

-- Quizzes that need individual pasting (eg many open-ended blanks)
+- Quizzes that need individual pasting (eg many fill-in-blanks)
 - Quizzes that need many attempts (eg not showing per-question marks)
 - Quizzes that randomly order their questions & answers
 - Quizzes that are simply long